AvniShar/EVENT-MANAGEMENT-SYSTEM/README.md

 # **RELATIONSHIP AND CARDNINALITY**

-- USER – BOOKING: One user can make multiple bookings.
+- USER – BOOKING: (1:M)  One user can make multiple bookings.
-- ORGANIZER – EVENT: One organizer can manage multiple events.
+- ORGANIZER – EVENT: (M:M) One organizer can manage multiple events.
-- VENUE – EVENT: One venue can host multiple events.
+- EVENT – VENUE: (M:1) One venue can host multiple events.
-- EVENT – BOOKING: One event can have multiple bookings.
+- EVENT – BOOKING: (1:M) One event can have multiple bookings.
-- BOOKING – PAYMENT: Each booking has exactly one payment.
+- BOOKING – PAYMENT: (1:M) Each booking has exactly one payment.
-- BOOKING – TICKET: One booking can generate multiple tickets.
-- EVENT – TICKET: One event can have multiple tickets issued.
+- EVENT – TICKET: (1:M) One event can have multiple tickets issued.

 # **Tables Created in Database**